gmvoit/just-the-docs/descriptions/FittingData.md

 #### Compton Parameter

-Microwave observations along lines of sight through hot galactic atmospheres show that Compton scattering has distorted the microwave background spectrum.
+Compton scattering distorts the microwave background spectrum along lines of sight through hot galactic atmospheres.
 This distortion is known as the *Thermal Sunyaev-Zeldovich Effect* or *tSZ* for short.
 It depends on frequency and is proportional to the ***Compton parameter***
   $$y = \int \left( \frac {kT} {m_e c^2} \right) n_e \sigma_{\rm T} ~d r_\parallel$$
 in which $\sigma_{\rm T}$ is the Thomson cross section for electron scattering.

-The predicted tSZ distortion profile of a spherical **ExpCGM** atmosphere model is
+A spherical **ExpCGM** atmosphere model gives the predicted tSZ distortion profile
   $$y (r_\perp) = \left( \frac {\mu \sigma_{\rm T}} {\mu_e m_e c^2} \right) r_\perp P (r_\perp) \int_{-\infty}^{\infty} \frac {f_P (r)} {f_P (r_\perp)} ~d \left( \frac {r_\parallel} {r_\perp} \right)$$
 As with the surface density, the integral is a structure factor of order unity usually computed through numerical integration.